Anon-Planet/thgtoa/docs/guide/index.md

 These techniques can also be employed to design sophisticated phishing websites aimed at capturing your credentials or persuading you to install a malicious certificate.
 Such a certificate could enable attackers to intercept and decrypt your encrypted traffic.

 How to mitigate those?
-If you do connect to a public wi-fi access point, use Tor, or use a VPN and then Tor (Tor over VPN) or even (VPN over Tor) to obfuscate your traffic from the rogue AP while still using it.
+If you do connect to a public wi-fi access point, use Tor, or use a VPN and then Tor or even VPN over Tor to obfuscate your traffic from the rogue AP while still using it.

 In addition, you should see the BlackHat USA conference talk, [Surveilling the Masses with Wi-Fi Positioning Systems](https://www.youtube.com/watch?v=hlbjUvkoyBA) <sup>[[Invidious]](https://yewtu.be/watch?v=hlbjUvkoyBA)</sup>.
 The talk details a critical vulnerability in the Wi-Fi positioning API by Apple, which can be used to geofence the population using unique identifiers.
 See: [Warning about smartphones and smart devices](#smartphones-warning).
 Your neighbors' iPhones are a unique threat, too.